shashankgroovy/notify/README.md

-# takerest
+# notify
-A RESTful api in MEAN
+  A dribbble inspired notification menu with a RESTful API server in node.js